A Luxury Discovery of England and Scotland

 Westminster Abbey stands next to the magnificent Houses of Parliament and is steeped in more than 1,000 years of history.
 It has been the setting for every coronation since 1066, as well as 16 royal weddings.
 It is one of Britain’s most important religious buildings, and here you’ll discover a panorama of British history.
 Please note that the abbey is a working institution and subject to last minute closures.

-The City of London is at once ancient and modern.
-Skyscrapers are built along medieval passageways.
-The juxtaposition of old and new makes the Square Mile one of the most exciting, but also enigmatic, neighbourhoods of London.
-For nearly 2,000 years, humans have been shaping this marshy land north of the River Thames with buildings, infrastructure, ideas, inventions and passions.
-Discover some of the secrets of the City on this privately guided walking tour.
+The city of London is both ancient and modern.
+Skyscrapers jostle with medieval passageways.
+The juxtaposition of old and new makes the Square Mile one of the most exciting, but also enigmatic, neighborhoods of London.

 Bath